 Osteopathic Manipulative Medicine (OMM) Labs

-The Osteopathic Manipulative Medicine (OMM) Lab is a pivotal location and component of the LUCOM curriculum.
-Here, as a Liberty osteopathic medical student, you will be trained in osteopathic manipulative diagnosis and treatment for musculoskeletal problems, enhancement of lymphatic and immune function, and unique approaches to organ system problems, as well as injury prevention and health enhancement.
-These necessary palpatory skills are useful in assisting with the diagnosis of a patient’s medical condition as well as treating their musculoskeletal dysfunction.
+The Osteopathic Manipulative Medicine (OMM) Labs are a vital component of the LUCOM curriculum.
+In the OMM laboratory experiences, you will gain a hands-on appreciation of the interrelatedness of structure and function in preventive and therapeutic patient care by working with student-doctor colleagues and faculty in small groups.
+LUCOM faculty will train you in osteopathic manipulative treatment (OMT) aimed at the diagnosis and treatment of musculoskeletal problems, enhancement of lymphatic and immune function, and application of a variety of unique approaches to addressing organ system problems, injury prevention, and health maintenance and promotion.
+Taken together, these osteopathic palpatory skills are useful in assisting with the diagnosis of a patient’s medical condition as well as treating or preventing somatic dysfunction.

 In this educational space, LUCOM has created a learning environment where you will develop an awareness and an understanding of foundational examination and treatment skills.
 This establishes an understanding of the importance, and value, of the variety of diagnostic and therapeutic methods needed for practice.